edzeame-del/ghana-cargo-logistics/replit.md

    - Advanced filtering by search term, type, and success status
    - Detailed logs with IP addresses, timestamps, and result counts
    - Pagination support (200 records per page) for large datasets
+   - **User Activity Heat Map**: Visual representation of search patterns by hour and day of week
    - Pattern analysis for optimizing search functionality

 3. **Admin Database Search** (`/admin/database-search`):
    - Direct search interface for the tracking database
    - Search by tracking number or shipping mark with auto-detection
+   - **Unlimited shipping mark search**: Shows all entries without 2-week limitation
+   - Pagination with 100 records per page for large result sets
    - Real-time search results with full record details
    - Complete tracking information display with status badges
    - Error handling for failed searches and network issues